Disney Jr. (Poland)

-Disney Jr. is a British-managed Polish preschool channel owned and operated by The Walt Disney Company Limited in London, England.
+Disney Jr. is a Polish preschool channel owned and operated by The Walt Disney Company Limited in London, England.
 Initially part of the pan-CEMA feed.
 It was originally launched as Fox Kids Play in January 2003, it was later rebranded as Jetix Play on 1 January 2005, and Playhouse Disney on 1 September 2010, On 1 June 2011, the channel was later rebranded as Disney Junior.